-- The individual must be a Class A individual member of CHS or a member of a cooperative association member. - The individual must reside in the region from which he or she is to be elected. - The individual must be an active farmer or rancher.
+- The individual must be a Class A individual member of CHS or a member of a cooperative association member. - The individual must reside in the region from which he or she is to be elected.

+The individual must be an active farmer or rancher.
 "Active farmer or rancher" means an individual whose primary occupation is that of a farmer or rancher, excluding anyone who is an employee of CHS or of a cooperative association member.

-The following positions on the Board of Directors will be up for election at the 2019 Annual Meeting of Members:
+The following positions on the Board of Directors will be up for election at the 2020 Annual Meeting of Members:

 Region Incumbent

+Region 1 (Minnesota) Scott Cordes

-Region 1 (Minnesota) Alan Holm
+Region 1 (Minnesota) Perry Meyer

-Region 3 (North Dakota) Open Seat
+Region 2 (Montana, Wyoming) Open Seat

-Region 4 (South Dakota) Open Seat
+Region 3 (North Dakota) Jon Erickson

-Region 5 (Connecticut, Delaware, Illinois, Indiana, Kentucky, Ohio, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia, Wisconsin) Mark Farrell
+Region 5 (Connecticut, Delaware, Illinois, Indiana, Kentucky, Ohio, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia, Wisconsin) Tracy Jones

+Region 7 (Alabama, Arkansas, Florida, Georgia, Iowa, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee) Daniel Schurr

-Region 8 (Colorado, Nebraska, Kansas, New Mexico, Oklahoma, Texas) Steve Riegel
+Region 8 (Colorado, Kansas, Nebraska, New Mexico, Oklahoma, Texas) Clinton J. Blew

-Voting rights, including those in regard to director elections, arise by virtue of membership in CHS, not because of ownership of any equity or debt instruments; therefore, our preferred stockholders cannot recommend nominees to our Board of Directors nor vote in regard to director elections unless they are Class A or Class C members of CHS.
+Voting rights, including those in regard to director elections, arise by virtue of membership in CHS, not because of ownership of any equity or debt instruments; therefore, our preferred shareholders cannot recommend nominees to our Board of Directors nor vote in regard to director elections unless they are Class A or Class C members of CHS.